 - For international applicants: a score of at least 88 on the Internet-based TOEFL or 7.0 on the IELTS.
 This requirement may be waived for students who have earned a degree from an English-speaking institution.
 Contact the department for details.
-For Fall 2022 admission, we prefer TOEFL or IELTS scores, but will also accept the Duolingo English test.
+For Fall 2023 admission, we prefer TOEFL or IELTS scores, but will also accept the Duolingo English test.
 Only Duolingo English Test scores with subscores will be accepted.

 - Unofficial transcripts of undergraduate and any graduate work (official transcripts will be required if an offer of admission is made)

-- GRE scores, either self-reported or official (official scores will be required if an offer of admisison is made)
+- GRE scores, either self-reported or official (official scores will be required if an offer of admission is made)

-- For international applicants: official TOEFL or IELTS scores for international applicants (this requirement may be waived for applicants who have earned a degree from an English-speaking institution).
+- For international applicants: self-reported or official TOEFL or IELTS scores for international applicants (this requirement may be waived for applicants who have earned a degree from an English-speaking institution).
 For Fall 2023 admission, we prefer TOEFL or IELTS scores, but will also accept the Duolingo English test.
 Only Duolingo English Test scores with subscores will be accepted.

 - Statement of purpose